VipulSaini5/Bank-Loan-/README.md

 Insight 3: Term of the loan - For how long an People took loan.
 As in the data people usually take loan for 3 years or 5 years.
 Mejority are for 3 years (73%) of total loan.

 These insights can guide better decision-making and risk assessment for banks and financial institutions.

+Acknowledgements
+This project was inspired by a tutorial from [https://youtu.be/3I8wd1AShXs].
+The original dataset and some query ideas were sourced from this tutorial.